vdemichev/DiaNN/README.md

 **JavaScript notebook**.
 For each analysis, DIA-NN generates a self-contained JavaScript script that reproduces the analysis step by step.
 The code can be viewed, edited, and re-executed within a sandboxed environment (30-second execution time limit) directly in the Report Window.

+**Export HTML**.
+The **Export HTML** button (in the sub-tab bar) saves all completed analysis sub-tabs as a single self-contained HTML file.
+The exported report includes interactive SVG charts with hover tooltips, per-figure dimension controls for resizing and re-rendering plots, per-figure SVG download buttons, result tables (with TSV export), summary statistics, and methods text.
+The report is fully self-contained (no external dependencies) and can be opened in any web browser or printed to PDF.

 </details>

 <details>